piunivespintegrador/pi2_univesp/README.md

 * OBS: Se existir algum problema com o uso do mysqlclient, utilize o django-mysql

-Faça a instalação do MySQL
+Faça a instalação do MySQL (Docker)
+Faça a instalação do MongoDB (Docker)

 Crie o banco de dados do projeto